KnossosNET/KNet-General-Resources-Repo/README.md

 This repo allows Knossos to pull UI resources without having to push updates onto clients.

+# Resources:

-So far all that is included is the FAQ section of the community tab.
+- The FAQ section of the community tab
+- A list of debug log filters used by FSO